Book Proposal Submissions

 Submit your book proposal

-• Upon submitting your proposal there will be a waiting period of approximately 12–14 weeks between the time your book proposal is submitted, to the time you are notified of formal acceptance for publication.
-There may also be times when this waiting period could potentially be longer.
-If you choose to withdraw your proposal from the review process during this time, please contact NAEA’s Director of Publications, Jamie Klinger-Krebs, at jklingerkrebs@arteducators.org.
+• Upon submitting your proposal there will be a waiting period of approximately 12–14 weeks or more between the time your book proposal is submitted, to the time you are notified of formal acceptance for publication.
+There may be times when this waiting period is longer.
+If you choose to withdraw your proposal from the review process, you may do so at any time by contacting Jamie Klinger-Krebs, NAEA Director of Publications, at jklingerkrebs@arteducators.org.

 • Upon receiving your proposal package, we will check to ensure all required submission materials are present and correct.
 Please be prepared to answer questions or submit additional information during this time, if needed.